andreasswaan/DSE-Group-18/README.md

 ```bash
 conda config --set solver libmamba
 ```
 4. Now its time to install the actual libraries.
-Navigate the the project directory (with `cd`) and write:
+Navigate to the project directory (with `cd`) and write:
 ```bash
 conda env create --file environment.yml
 ```